All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can you drink alcohol on Wegovy?

-There is no absolute contraindication to alcohol with Wegovy.
-However, patients commonly report lower alcohol tolerance and increased nausea when drinking, especially during titration.
+There's no absolute contraindication to alcohol with Wegovy.
+But patients commonly report lower alcohol tolerance and increased nausea when drinking, especially during titration.
 Most providers recommend limiting alcohol intake, particularly in the first few months of treatment.

 Is Wegovy safe for people with heart problems?